South Coast 21

 sections of the hull of the South Coast 21 were very different from the

 typical boats of this era.
-However many of these aspects are found on many
+However many of these aspects are found on

 of the designs developed more recently.